 There are several options to stay clean between showers.

-There are stronger body wipes than baby wipes that are recommended by van dwellers who don’t have on-board shower facilities.
+There are stronger body wipes intended for bathing that are recommended by van dwellers who don’t have on-board shower facilities.

 It absorbs the scalp oil and refreshes hair for an extra day.
-I wouldn’t recommend using more than one day in a row because it can cause build up on your scalp.
+I wouldn’t recommend using dry shampoo more than one day in a row because it can cause build-up on your scalp.

-13. Wet Shaving without Using Water
+15. Shave without Using Water

 Dry shaving is an option to save water and laser hair removal will virtually eliminate the need to shave.

 While in the shower and your skin is already wet, use captured water to wet and rinse your razor.
-It will allow to you shave without using any of your precious fresh water.
+It will allow to you shave without using any of your precious freshwater.

 Water-Saving Tips for an RV Bathroom

-14. Turn off Water to Your Toilet
+16. Turn off Water to Your Toilet

 To turn off the water to our toilet, we turn off the water pump and clear the water lines before flushing the toilet.
 Other toilet models can be turned off more easily.

 Google ‘poop pyramid’ if you want to know what happens when RV tanks are too dry.
-But if you have a weak stomach just take my word, It is critical to add water each time you flush.
+But if you have a weak stomach just take my word, it is critical to add water each time you flush.

-15. If it’s Yellow…..
+17. If it’s Yellow…..